(Translate this site)

-Dinosaurs, Dragons, Loch Ness, and Reptile People:
+Dinosaurs, Dragons, Loch Ness, and Reptile People; Where does fact end and fiction begin?

 By around 110 million BC the first portions of the Kerguelen island continent had appeared.
 Large sections of the island continent would remain dry land for millions of years, after which they would all eventually submerge to become one with the sea floor again (with the last disappearing from the surface around 20 million BC).
 This article lists some developments possibly relevant to the Kerguelen island continent, and certain higher lifeforms which may have arisen or taken refuge there.